JosephLai241/URS/README.md

 The Subreddit scrape will include the following attributes of each post:

  - Title
+ - Flair
+ - Author
+ - Created
  - Upvotes
+ - Upvote Ratio
  - ID
+ - Is Original?
+ - Is Locked?
+ - NSFW?
+ - Is Spoiler?
+ - Stickied?
  - URL
  - Comment Count
-- Date Created
-- Text body
+ - Text

 The file names will follow this format: `"r-SUBREDDIT-POST_CATEGORY DATE.[FILE_FORMAT]"`.